 The EURORDIS created Rare Disease Day because they believe it is important for sufferers of rare diseases to feel represented.
 At the same time, there is not sufficient adequate treatment for many rare diseases and there is also a lack of support from experts and social networks to the afflicted and their families.
 Rare Disease Day has since become a global observance, which means that awareness of these issues can reach more people so hopefully changes can start happening.

 It was in 2009, when Rare Disease Day reached the United States, that it became truly international, with the country organizing several events and campaigns that raised exposure for this observance.
 Rare Disease Day reached even more people when President Barack Obama proclaimed his support for the day in 2013.

 What is a Rare Disease?

-In the United States, a rare disease is defined as something that affects 1 in 200,000 people, putting in perspective how rare it is to find someone with one of these conditions.
+In the United States, a rare disease is defined as something that affects 1 in 200,000 people.
 Unfortunately, this means that there often isn't a treatment for these diseases, or if it exists it is often expensive and inaccessible for many people around the world.
 Sometimes there is only one expert on the disease in the whole world, which means that families have to spend a lot of money traveling and paying for expensive treatment.